rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#15-Aug-2020.md

 Finally, [Mozilla laid off all but one of its full-time Rust employees][mozlay].
-There are a few other people left at Mozilla who actively contribute to Rust as part of their role in Firefox, but this mostly ends Mozilla's committment to Rust's development.
+There are a few other people left at Mozilla who actively contribute to Rust as part of their role in Firefox, but this mostly ends Mozilla's commitment to Rust's development.

 There's no need to worry though.
 Rust was designed to outlive Mozilla's withdrawal, and the project will continue nearly unaffected.